angelvalentino/AngelValentino/README.md

 # Hi there 👋

 💬 Fluent in Spanish, Catalan, Romanian, and English.

-🎨 I build responsive, modern web apps that focus on user experience — it’s not just what users see, but what they feel.
+🎨 Responsive, accessible, and modern web applications are my baseline.
+Beyond that, I craft experiences that spark curiosity and create lasting memories. —What matters is not what the user sees, but what they feel.

-💡 I believe in mastering the basics, working primarily with vanilla tech stacks while also using libraries and frameworks.
+💡 I believe mastering the basics is essential to truly understand any craft.
+Whether sewing or coding, the best way to learn is by diving in without training wheels.
+That's why I focus on a vanilla tech stack for both frontend and backend, while also being proficient with libraries and frameworks.

-🌐 Strong full-stack foundation: accessibility, responsiveness, RESTful APIs, databases, deployment, and security.
+🌐 Strong full-stack foundation: accessibility, responsiveness, RESTful APIs, databases, deployment and security.

 <br>